pthu/pilot/README.md

 # patristics

-This repository contains TF files of formerly XML files of patristic texts.
+This repository contains TF files of formerly XML files of in this case the gospel of John.